What to Do When Life Isn't Fair

 Some simple advice from the Inughuit: Let go of the entitlement.
 Sometimes your good works won’t be recognized or rewarded.
 Demanding that they are will only sap your strength—strength that could be better used treating the people around you fairly.

-Dr. Robert Biswas-Diener is a research and trainer.
-He is fascinated by the difficult aspects of human psychology and has written about these topics in his forthcoming book, co-authored with Dr. Todd Kashdan: The Upside of Your Dark Side: Why being your whole self—not just your “good” self—drives success and fulfillment is available from Amazon , Barnes & Noble , Booksamillion , Powell's or Indie Bound.
+Dr. Robert Biswas-Diener is a researcher, trainer, and the co-author of The Upside of Your Dark Side: Why being your whole self—not just your “good” self—drives success and fulfillment.